TemitopeOresegun/cybersecurity-practice-labs/TryHackMe/module-4-computer-fundamentals/computer-types/README.md

-# 💻 Computer Types – TryHackMe Lab
+# 💻 Computer Types – TryHackMe Notes

 ## 📌 Overview
-In this lab, I learned about different **types of computers** and how they are categorized based on their purpose and usage.
-I also explored why this is important in cybersecurity.
+This lab introduced different **types of computers** and their purposes.
+Understanding this helps in cybersecurity because each system has **unique risks and attack surfaces**.

 ---

-## 🧩 Key Topics Covered
+## 🧩 Types of Computers

-- Personal Computers (PCs)
-- Servers
-- Mobile Devices
-- Embedded Systems
-- IoT Devices
+- **Laptops** → Portable, everyday use
+- **Desktops** → Fixed location, strong performance
+- **Workstations** → High performance for professional tasks
+- **Servers** → Provide services to multiple users
+- **IoT Devices** → Internet-connected, single-purpose (e.g., smart devices)
+- **Embedded Systems** → Built into devices (e.g., sensors, controllers)
+- **Smartphones** → Portable, optimized for connectivity and battery
+- **Tablets** → Touch-based, larger screen devices

 ---

+## 🔍 IoT vs Embedded

+- **IoT Devices** → Connected to the internet
+- **Embedded Systems** → Not always connected

+> All IoT devices are embedded systems, but not all embedded systems are IoT.

+---

 ## 🔐 Cybersecurity Insight
-Different computer types have different **security risks and attack surfaces**.
-Attackers often choose targets based on their value and vulnerabilities.
+- Different devices = different vulnerabilities
+- Common targets:
+  - PCs → Malware, phishing
+  - Servers → Data breaches
+  - IoT → Botnets

 ---